cjimenez1123/Aircraft-Risk-Analysis/README.md

 ### Next Steps

 Deeper exploration may include more information to lower risks even more.
 Areas for futher exploration in the dataset include, weather, and purpose of flight.

 Additionally, a new investigation of human factors or the occurances of maintenance could also show a higher or lower likelihood of accidents or sustained injuries.

 # For More Information
+To see more visualizations, please check the Jupyter Notebook and the Tableau Dashboard.

-Provided are links to the [Jupyter Notebook](./Aircraft-Analysis-Notebook.ipynb), [Presentation](./Aircraft-Risk-Analysis-Presentation.pdf), and [Tableau](https://public.tableau.com/app/profile/christopher.jimenez8117/viz/AircraftRiskAnalysisProject/AnalysisDashboard?publish=yes)
+Provided are links to the [Jupyter Notebook](./Aircraft-Risk-Analysis-Notebook.ipynb), [Presentation](./Aircraft-Risk-Analysis-Presentation.pdf), and [Tableau](https://public.tableau.com/app/profile/christopher.jimenez8117/viz/AircraftRiskAnalysisProject/AnalysisDashboard?publish=yes)

 ## Repository Structure